 This article was originally posted on Medium.
 Visit Karim’s Medium page here.

 At Qumulo, we build a highly scalable distributed file system.
-Qumulo’s flagship product — Qumulo Core — is a scale-out distributed file-system.
+Qumulo’s flagship product — Qumulo Core — is a distributed file-system.
 That system is predominantly written in C and is comprised of several millions lines of code written by a software development team.
 It’s a highly complex and mission critical system.
 Enterprise storage systems, similar to networking infrastructure, have to be available all the time and cannot malfunction.
 Our customers are typically companies with extremely high availability and performance requirements.

 It is the last point that I want to spent some time describing in a bit more detail.